34 West 7th Avenue

 4th & Burrard

-Standing at 4th and Burrard, this mixed use building provides an updated home for Comor Sports while adding density to the site with multiple floors of office space above.
-Glassy stairs animate the sculptural facade, using vertical circulation to provide a visual anchor stitching together levels of stratified program.
+Standing at 4th and Burrard, this mixed-use building provides an updated home for Comor Sports while adding density to the site with multiple floors of office space above.
+Transparency to the stairs animates the sculptural facade, using vertical circulation to provide a visual anchor stitching together levels of stratified program.